-- F6-3(1) AppTaskRx() executes first, since it has a higher priority than AppTaskTx(). - F6-3(2) AppTaskRx() reads the table AppTestTbl[], which contains pointers to functions that need to be executed by both AppTaskTx() and AppTaskRx().
+- F6-3(1) AppTaskRx() executes first since it has a higher priority than AppTaskTx(). - F6-3(2) AppTaskRx() reads the table AppTestTbl[], which contains pointers to functions that need to be executed by both AppTaskTx() and AppTaskRx().
 Each entry contains one test to perform.
-AppTaskRx() posts the address of the current entry of AppTestTbl[] to AppTaskTx(), so that it can perform its test function.
+AppTaskRx() posts the address of the current entry of AppTestTbl[] to AppTaskTx() so that it can perform its test function.

 - F6-3(3) AppTaskRx() then executes its "Rx" test as directed by the current table entry.
 In most cases, this corresponds to pending on one of the four kernel objects created or, AppTaskRx()'s internal task semaphore or message queue.
-Since no posts have been performed yet, AppTaskRx() blocks waiting for AppTaskTx() to send a signal or a message. - F6-3(4) AppTaskTx() executes and immediately waits on its internal message queue. - F6-3(5) AppTaskTx() reads the current timestamp by calling CPU\TS\TmrRd().
-The value returned is stored in an array called AppTS\Start[] using the index of AppTestTbl[] as the index to AppTS\Start[]. - F6-3(6) Since AppTaskRx() sent the address of the current AppTestTbl[] entry to AppTaskTx(), AppTaskTx() executes its "Tx" function from the table.
-This will most likely correspond to either sending a signal or a message to AppTaskRx(), based on the test function being executed. - F6-3(7) Since AppTaskRx() has a higher priority, a context switch occurs and AppTaskRx() resumes execution.
-Then, AppTaskRx() reads the current timestamp from the μC/CPU module and store the value in another array, AppTs\End[].
-The difference between the start and end time is computed and it is saved in AppTs\Delta[].
-All the values in these arrays are in CPU\TS\TMR units.
+Since no posts have been performed yet, AppTaskRx() blocks waiting for AppTaskTx() to send it a signal or a message. - F6-3(4) AppTaskTx() executes and immediately waits on its internal message queue. - F6-3(5) AppTaskTx() reads the current timestamp by calling CPU_TS_TmrRd().
+The value returned is stored in a RAM array called AppTS_Start[] using the index of AppTestTbl[] as the index to AppTS_Start[]. - F6-3(6) Since AppTaskRx() sent the address of the current AppTestTbl[] entry to AppTaskTx(), AppTaskTx() executes its "Tx" function from the table.
+This will most likely correspond to either sending a signal or a message to AppTaskRx() based on the test function being executed. - F6-3(7) Since AppTaskRx() has a higher priority, a context switch will occur and AppTaskRx() will resume execution.
+AppTaskRx() will then read the current timestamp from the μC/CPU module and store the value in another array, AppTS_End[].
+AppTaskRx() will then compute the difference between the start and end time and save the difference in AppTS_Delta[].
+Note that all values in the RAM arrays are in CPU_TS_TMR units.

-For the YRDKRX62N, a timestamp is obtained by calling CPU\TS\TmrRd(), which counts at a rate of 1.5 MHz (48 MHz peripheral clock / 32) for this evaluation board.
-Execution time in microseconds simply requires a multiplication by 0.6666667 of the AppTS\Delta[] entry.
+For the SH7216, a timestamp is obtained by calling CPU_TS_TmrRd() which counts at a rate of 1.5 MHz (48 MHz peripheral clock / 32) in the case of the YRDKSH7216 demo board.
+Execution time in microseconds simply requires a multiplication by 0.666667 of the AppTS Delta[] entry.